 The percentages of positions to hire that were filled through a shortage mechanism were generally higher in rural and small rural areas than in non-rural areas.
-Over half of the teaching positions to hire and one third of principal and assistant principal positions to hire in small rural districts were filled through a shortage mechanism.
-Overall, BOCES had the highest proportion of unfilled positions to positions available.
-Further, the propotion of unfilled teaching positions is higher in every rural designation region when compared the the 2020-2021 shortage data.
-The higher percentage of principal/assistant principal positions filled through a shortage mechanism among BOCES is likely a result of there being fewer principal and assistant principal positions in BOCES (which only operate programs or alternative or online schools when needed by their member districts).
+Around half of the teaching positions to hire and one third of principal and assistant principal positions to hire in small rural districts were filled through a shortage mechanism.
+Further, the proportion of unfilled teaching positions is higher in every rural region when compared the the 2021-2022 shortage data.
+The higher percentage of principal/assistant principal positions filled through a shortage mechanism among BOCES is likely a result of there being fewer principal and assistant principal positions in BOCES.